remla23-team12/app/README.md

 docker build -t <TAG_NAME> .
 ```

 You can choose an option tagname for the docker build.
-Now enter the following command (with the same tagname used earlier:
+Now enter the following command (with the same tagname used earlier):
 ```
 docker run -it --rm -p 8081:5000 <TAG_NAME>
 ```